simon-hans/CEDARS/docs/CEDARS_admin_manual.md

 ### Requirements

 CEDARS was tested on a desktop PC.
-All dependency packages need to be installed.
+R 3.5.0 or above and all dependency packages need to be installed:

+fastmatch
+jsonlite
+mongolite
+parallel
+readr
+shiny
+udpipe
+utils

 ### System Architecture